July 2002

 To hear a recording by the United States Marine Band from the period when Sousa was its director, see the September 1999 Cylinder of the Month.

-— This cylinder of the month is from the collection of Leo Kimmett —
+— This cylinder is from the collection of Leo Kimmett —

 To hear other examples of wax cylinders, see the